Multi-Attribute Proportional Representation: Computing Multi-Attribute Rules

 \end{proof}

-\begin{theorem} For binary domains ($|D_i| = 2$, for each $1 \leq i \leq p$), natural distributions, and for $\|\cdot\|_1$ loss function, the local search algorithm from Figure~\ref{alg:local-search} with $\ell = 2$ is a $\frac{\ln (k/2)}{2\ln (k/2) - 1}\left(|X| + \frac{6|X|}{k} \right)$-additive-approximation algorithm for \textsc{OptimalRepresentation}. \end{theorem} \begin{proof} In this proof we use similar idea to the proof of Theorem~\ref{thm:localSearch1}, but the proof is technically more involved.
+\begin{theorem} For binary domains and natural distributions the local search algorithm from \autoref{alg:local-search} with $\ell = 2$ is a $\frac{\ln (k/2)}{2\ln (k/2) - 1}\left(|X| + \frac{6|X|}{k} \right)$-additive-approximation algorithm for \textsc{OptimalHamiltonRepresentation}. \end{theorem} \begin{proof} In this proof we use similar idea to the proof of \autoref{thm:localSearch1}, but the proof is technically more involved.
 As before, by $A^{*}$ and $A$ we denote the optimal solution and the solution returned by the local search algorithm, respectively.
 Similarly to the previous proof, by $X_{\mathrm{ex}} \subset X$ we denote the set of all attributes for which $A$ achieves exact match with $\pi$, i.e.,

 We also define the set $X_{\mathrm{aex}} \subset X$ of all attributes for which $A$ achieves almost exact match with $\pi$, i.e.,